-In my last edition I spoke of my friend Dawn Taylor.
+I do this regular gig in concert with Dawn Taylor.
 This week again we were hard at the conversation and she mentioned that it is common for high schoolers in her world to take hundreds of selfies every day.
 Every day.
-If you are one of those who is prone to the lens, posing your lips and putting that one leg in front of the other to prop up your boobs and make you look thinner, you may have issues.
+If you are one of those who is prone to the lens, with pouting lips and that one leg in front of the other to prop up your boobs and make you look thinner, you may have issues.
 That’s right, I’m talking about you Steve.
 We all know you are beautiful and you don’t need to point it out.
 You have it going on, baby, you’re perfect just the way you are.
 Shine girl.

-Psychology geeks do not look at life the same way many others do and if you ask for my professional opinion the selfie thing is far more telling than the average low-grade narcissist may realize.
+Psychology geeks tend to look at life through a particular lens, and if you ask for my professional opinion the selfie thing is far more telling than the average low-grade narcissist may realize.
 There definitely, absolutely positively is an insane relationship between people who constantly take selfies and words like narcissism and insecurity and trauma.
-Your incessant need to show other people how you look and love and live (gag) throws up huge red flags to the people around you who are, and I say this lovingly, all sick of you posting selfies all the time in your unreal world of stunted happiness.
+Your incessant need to show other people how you look and love and live (gag) throws up huge red flags to the people around you who are, and I say this lovingly, sick of you posting selfies all the time in your unreal world of stunted happiness.

 I’m fairly certain that someday that negative stuff sets in for good.
 Old people that complain all the time and middle-aged folks who are angry at the government and can find fault in any kind of happiness.
 Older adults that are still cripplingly anxious, talking about drivel that is mind-numbingly boring.
 Just kill me.
 Then again, some of us have grown up as entitled little prima donnas and honestly believe we are inherently better than other people.
 That stuff infects your soul.
 The beautiful people have other problems that I mostly don’t care about.
 You’re privileged, deal with it.
 Next.